Royal Hawaiian Eye Meeting

 Our Foundation also provides scholarships to students and surgeons from overseas to attend the meeting.

-The annual meetings of the Board of Directors of Hawaiian Eye Foundation are held in conjunction with RHEM, as are the assemblies of our Scientific Advisory Board.
+The annual meetings of the Board of Directors of Hawaiian Eye Foundation are held in conjunction with RHEM, as are the assemblies of our Advisory Board.

 We share an informational booth with Surgical Eye Expeditions (SEE) International, where we provide information on volunteering for overseas expeditions, and encourage attendees to donate their time, skills, and financial support for those in need throughout the Pacific.